Island Life: Spending Four Divine Days on Ischia, Campania, Italy

 I liked the idea of travelling to Venice by train, and when we got off at Venice Santa-Lucia station, I was delighted to see that you step off and step out into the street and you are immediately there in the middle of the city, boats sailing along the grand canal, past even grander buildings, people milling round in a watercolour blend of blues, whites, lilacs and golds.
 It looked like a still-life on a giant canvas, despite all the movement.

 Continue reading “Viva Venice!
-Two Days in Venice and Burano”
+Exploring Venice and Burano in Just Two Days”

 [You can read the second installment of my Italian learning progress diary at 20 months here.]